e11e77/Personalized-Meal-Recommendation/README.md

 # Personalized-Meal-Recommendation
 This repository will be used for the programming project of the lecture Applied Deep Learning WS24/25.
 The README gives an overview of the chosen project and the road map.
-The final report can be found in **Report.pdf**.

 ## How to run
 This project is written in Python and contains a **requirements.txt** file containing all necessary libraries.
 The specific python version used for development is: